THOG problem

 and told by the experimenter "I have picked one colour (black or white) and one shape (square or circle).
 A symbol that possesses exactly one, but not both, of the properties I have picked, is called a THOG.
 The black square is a THOG.
 For each of the other symbols, are they a) definitely a THOG, b) undecidable, or c) definitely not a THOG?"

 Presented in this form, the task is quite difficult, because much information must be held in working memory at the same time.

 Solution 1 (Analysis of symbol properties)

 The chosen symbol of the experimenter is not a black square, since it shares both properties with the black square, and so the black square would not be a THOG.

 The chosen symbol of the experimenter is not a white circle, since it shares 0 properties with the black square, and so the black square would not be a THOG.

 So the experimenter could have chosen either a black circle or a white square.
-Since the colours and shapes of these two possibilities are opposites, it means:
+As the colours and shapes of these two possibilities are opposites, it means: